backstage/backstage/docs/getting-started/config/authentication.md

 ![Screenshot of the GitHub OAuth creation page](../../assets/getting-started/gh-oauth.png)

 Take note of the `Client ID` and the `Client Secret` (clicking the "Generate a new client secret" button will get this value for you).
-Open `app-config.yaml`, and add your `clientId` and `clientSecret` to this file.
+Open `app-config.yaml`, and add them as `clientId` and `clientSecret` in this file.
 It should end up looking like this:

 ```yaml title="app-config.yaml"
 auth: